SjVer/Notes/Ray Tracing.md

 }
 ```
 We can then just get the normal by subtracting the sphere's center from the point at that $t$, and taking the unit vector from that.

+For an in-depth tutorial see [The Cherno's video](https://www.youtube.com/watch?v=4NshnkzOdI0&t=1s).